 Paramount Gold Nevada Corp. (the "Company" or "Paramount"), incorporated under the General Corporation Law of the State of Nevada, and its wholly-owned subsidiaries are engaged in the acquisition, exploration and development of precious metal properties.
-The Company's wholly owned subsidiaries include New Sleeper Gold LLC and Sleeper Mining Company, LLC.
+As at June 30, 2016, the Company's wholly owned subsidiaries include New Sleeper Gold LLC and Sleeper Mining Company, LLC.
 The Company is in the process of exploring its mineral properties in Nevada, United States.
 The Company's activities are subject to significant risks and uncertainties, including failing to secure additional funding to advance its projects and to date has not determined whether these properties contain reserves that are economically recoverable.